 Will your child get UAE citizenship?

-Short answer: no. Children of foreigners and expats cannot get local citizenship and will be given the nationality of their parents.
+Short answer: no. Children of foreigners cannot get local citizenship and will receive the nationality of their parents.
 If the parents have a transnational marriage, the baby assumes the father’s nationality.

 Parental leave in the UAE